-The WLAs are assigned to Responsible Dischargers to be met at the construction site’s discharge location(s) for discharges into San Diego Creek and its tributaries including the Santa Ana-Delhi Channel, Big Canyon Channel, East Costa Mesa Channel, and other tributaries into San Diego Creek (San Diego Creek Watershed).
-Therefore, these WLAs are translated as concentration-based numeric action levels (NALs) applied at the point(s) of discharge from the Responsible Discharger’s construction site.
-The WLAs are hardness dependent, meaning the receiving water body hardness must be known to calculate the WLAs.
+The waste load allocations are assigned to Responsible Dischargers to be met at the construction site’s discharge location(s) for discharges into San Diego Creek and its tributaries including the Santa Ana-Delhi Channel, Big Canyon Channel, East Costa Mesa Channel, and other tributaries into San Diego Creek (San Diego Creek Watershed).
+Therefore, these waste load allocations are translated as concentration-based numeric action levels applied at the point(s) of discharge from the Responsible Discharger’s construction site.
+The waste load allocations are hardness dependent, meaning the receiving water body hardness must be known to calculate the waste load allocations.

 Receiving water body hardness is dependent on receiving water body flow.
 The U.S. EPA calculated the hardness-dependent criteria for cadmium, copper, lead, and zinc as shown in Table 5-2 of the San Diego Toxics TMDL with the following CTR equation: